juandc/BancoBebe/README.md

 These are my initial thoughts:

 - SSR
-- Data Storage (and API) with Node.js MongoDB
+- Data Storage (and API) using Node.js and MongoDB
-- Authentication logic using Cookies :cookie:
+- Authentication logic with Cookies 🍪
-- Data come straight from Node files that connect to Mongo (really cool :sunglasses:)
+- Data come straight from Node files that connect to Mongo (really cool 😎)
-- Less importance data could be fetched from the client to an API (Long Live This :raised_hands:)
+- Less importance data could be fetched from the client to an API (GraphQL?
+Long live this 🙌)
-- Landing Pages could be SPAs, but not sure... :thinking:
+- Landing Pages could be SPAs, but not sure... 🤔

 The deal is how to do this! :sweat_smile: